 But the kind physician could see all the signs.
 Dad had to make major and dramatic changes or he would die within a few years.
 Indeed, it might already be too late regardless of any changes he made.
 He never stopped smoking.

+Why are churches dying?
 Dad was diagnosed with terminal cancer at age 61.
 He died one month after his 62nd birthday.
 Here’s why churches are dying for similar reasons.

-Why?
+Why are churches dying?
 Why do these dying churches walk resolutely down the path of death?
 Why don’t they attempt something dramatic, something bold?
-I have worked with too many of these churches.
-Allow me to share six common responses to these questions.
+I have worked with too many of these churches, and have seen clearly why churches are dying.

 These churches are increasing in number.
 Culture indeed has little patience with a me-focused congregation, much less so than, say, 15 years ago.